Probation and Suspension

-Includes grades earned and all college level classes at Lone Star College System (does not include developmental courses).
+Includes grades earned and all college level classes at Lone Star College System (does include developmental courses).

 Students can confirm semester and cumulative GPA by visiting My Records online, by obtaining an Academic Advising Profile from the Admissions office at any Lone Star College System campus, or by seeing an advisor or counselor.

 Semester and cumulative GPA at 2.0 or above.

 Semester GPA of at least 2.0 or above but has a cumulative GPA below 2.0

 Academic Warning occurs when the semester GPA has fallen below 2.0.

 Academic Probation occurs when the semester GPA has fallen below 2.0 for two subsequent semesters.
 Then a student is required to meet with a counselor prior to registration.

 Academic Suspension occurs when a student has a continuing history of low academic performance and their semester and cumulative GPA has fallen below 2.0.
 Students on Suspension are denied enrollment and must sit out for one semester before re-enrolling.